UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 ---
-title: VMware Licence Service (VLS) Service Scope
+title: VMware Licence Service Service Scope
 description: Outlines important details regarding the VMware Licence Service (VLS)
 services: vmware
 author: shall
-reviewer: mperry
+reviewer: atait
-lastreviewed: 06/04/2022
+lastreviewed: 26/07/2022

 toc_rootlink: Service Information
-toc_sub1: VMware Licence Service
+toc_sub1: Licence Services
 toc_sub2:
 toc_sub3:
 toc_sub4:
 toc_title: VMware Licence Service (VLS) Service Scope
-toc_fullpath: Service Information/VMware Licence Service/vmw-sco-vls.md
+toc_fullpath: Service Information/Licence Services/vmw-sco-vls.md
 toc_mdlink: vmw-sco-vls.md
 ---

-# VMware Licence Service (VLS) Service Scope
+# VMware Licence Service Service Scope

 ## About this document

 This article describes the boundaries of the UKCloud VMware Licence Service (VLS), along with the division of responsibilities between UKCloud and the customer, to facilitate the provisioning and ongoing use of the service.

-## About the VMware Licence Service
+## About VMware Licence Service

 VLS is an innovative licensing model, designed with VMware, to reduce cost and deliver licence flexibility for a customer's existing VMware estate.
 This flexibility makes it easier to modernise existing VMware environments as the customer's organisation transforms IT services or adopts a multi-cloud approach.